galipranay03/ATM/README.md

 # ATM
-I have created an ATM Machine..
+I have created an ATM.
 It's like a Mini Project.
 Correct PIN and Incorrect Pin.
 Add Money
 Withdrawl Money